 It’s important to note that, unlike a fraud alert, a separate credit freeze request must be submitted to each of the three major credit reporting agencies (Equifax, Experian, and TransUnion).

 And, of course, it’s important to monitor your credit report, even when you’re behind bars.
 It is possible to request your free annual credit report even if you are in jail or prison without access to the internet.

 The Bottom Line on Inmate Identity Theft

-It never occurs to most people serving time to monitor credit reports while incarcerated, but protecting your identity can ease the often-difficult re-entry process.
-The last thing anyone leaving prison needs is to be pursued for debt he or she didn’t incur or be saddled with a negative credit history created by identity thieves.
+It never occurs to most people serving time to monitor credit reports while incarcerated, but protecting your identity can ease the often difficult re-entry process.
+The last thing anyone leaving prison needs is to be pursued for debts he or she didn’t incur or be saddled with a negative credit history created by identity thieves.

-Unfortunately, even those who are vigilant while behind bars may suffer identity theft at the hands of friends and family, prison employees and other inmates, or even through a data breach.
+Unfortunately, even those who are vigilant while behind bars may suffer identity theft while incarcerated at the hands of friends and family, prison employees, and other inmates, or even through a data breach.
 When that happens, it is important to remember that you have legal rights and options, no matter what creditors, financial institutions and credit reporting agencies may want you to believe.
-If you’ve disputed entries on your credit report that you know are not yours and received an unsatisfactory response, call today to learn more about how Schlanger Law Group may be able to help.
+If you’ve disputed entries on your credit report that you know are not yours and received an unsatisfactory response, contact us today to learn more about how Schlanger Law Group may be able to help.